wrsmA/uDesktopMascot/README_EN.md

 ## Overview

-"uDesktopMascot" is an open-source project that displays characters on your desktop and responds with reactions and sounds based on user interaction.
-This project is developed using Unity and supports characters in VRM format, allowing you to easily enjoy your favorite character on your desktop.
+“uDesktopMascot” is an open-source project that displays a character on the desktop and plays reactions or sounds based on user interactions.
+This project is developed using Unity, and it supports characters in VRM format, allowing you to easily enjoy your favorite characters on your desktop.

 **Supported Platforms**
 * Windows 10/11